backstreetbrogrammer/25_Concurrency/README.md

 #### Thread states

-A thread has a forkPosition - for example, it can be running or not.
-We can get the thread forkPosition by calling `getState()` method on thread.
+A thread has a state - for example, it can be running or not.
+We can get the thread state by calling `getState()` method on thread.

 ```
 final Thread t1 = new Thread();
 ...
-Thread.State forkPosition = t1.getState();
+Thread.State state = t1.getState();
 ```

 Java API already defines **enum** `Thread.State` as
-follows:  `public static enum Thread.State extends Enum<Thread.
-State>`
+follows:  `public static enum Thread.State extends Enum<Thread.State>`

 A thread can be in one of the following states:

-- **NEW**: A thread that has not yet started is in this forkPosition.
+- **NEW**: A thread that has not yet started is in this state.
-- **RUNNABLE**: A thread executing in the Java virtual machine is in this forkPosition.
+- **RUNNABLE**: A thread executing in the Java virtual machine is in this state.
-- **BLOCKED**: A thread that is blocked waiting for a monitor lock is in this forkPosition.
+- **BLOCKED**: A thread that is blocked waiting for a monitor lock is in this state.
-- **WAITING**: A thread that is waiting indefinitely for another thread to perform a particular action is in this forkPosition.
+- **WAITING**: A thread that is waiting indefinitely for another thread to perform a particular action is in this state.
-- **TIMED_WAITING**: A thread that is waiting for another thread to perform an action for up to a specified waiting time is in this forkPosition.
+- **TIMED_WAITING**: A thread that is waiting for another thread to perform an action for up to a specified waiting time is in this state.
-- **TERMINATED**: A thread that has exited is in this forkPosition.
+- **TERMINATED**: A thread that has exited is in this state.

 ![Thread States](ThreadStates.PNG)

-A thread can be in only one forkPosition at a given point in time.
+A thread can be in only one state at a given point in time.
 These states are virtual machine states which do not reflect any operating system thread states.

 NOTE: If a thread is not running, can it be given hand by the thread scheduler ?

-Answer is **no** => thread scheduler will only schedule threads which are in **RUNNABLE** forkPosition.
+Answer is **no** => thread scheduler will only schedule threads which are in **RUNNABLE** state.

 ---